Join us on 26 September to explore this year’s theme, Dare to Experiment

-It is a well-known fact that experimentation and involving users as early as possible is vital for success – so why are so many companies afraid of doing it?
-Join us for this year's conference as we explore the theme Dare to experiment.
+It is a well-known fact that experimentation and involving users as early as possible is vital for success – so why are so many of us so afraid of it?
+Join us for this year's conference as we explore the theme Dare to Experiment.

 Bergen Design Conference invites internationally renowned speakers from across the design field to share their experiences and increase our awareness of the many qualities of design; as a tool for creating useful and innovative products and services, as beautiful, and as a driver of change towards a more inclusive and sustainable society.

 Bergen Design Conference 2017: Dare to Experiment

 When: Tirsdag 26. september, 14:00 – 19:00 (registration from 13:15)